idanjos/twitterBot/README.md

 # twitterBot
-Personally made twitterBot using pyhton Selenium
+TwitterBot using pyhton Selenium

+#Requires
+Python 3.6 <=
+Selenium
+bs4 => BeautifulSoup

+Requests was a possible solution, doesn't work well with Twitter